 Extended Day Enrichment

-Story Workshop is a framework for learning developed at the Portland Children's Museum to support language and literacy.
-SLCC is thrilled to incorporate this framework for literacy on Wednesdays from 4 to 5 p.m.
+Story & Art Workshop is a framework for learning developed at the Portland Children's Museum to support language and literacy.
+SLCC is thrilled to incorporate this framework for literacy on Monday afternoons.
 Research suggests the use of materials such as clay, paint, drama, or building blocks can play an integral role in language development and strongly support children to see themselves as storytellers and authors.
 We invite the Extended Day children to explore the classroom in search of their stories.
 We wonder together: Where do stories live?
 What stories do the materials inspire?
 When using the materials, what memories are awakened?
 We set up spaces and materials to inspire and entice the children.
 As the child continues to play and explore his story, he may consider more details, the sequence may become stronger, and the language the child uses to tell the story becomes more clear, elaborate, and powerful.
 The story comes to life!
 We then document their stories in their individual story journals and reflect on them at the end of each workshop.
 As we equip your children for the next chapter of their learning careers through Story Workshop, we strengthen their confidence, quest for literacy, fine-motor skills, imagination, and creative faculties.

 8:30-9:30 Early Arrivals & Morning Provocations